 10.2.2.1 Generator Owner is a corporation duly incorporated, validly existing and in good standing under the laws of _________, and has all requisite corporate power and authority to own, lease and operate its material assets and properties and to carry on its business as now being conducted.

 10.2.2.2 Generator Owner has full corporate power and authority to execute and deliver this Agreement and, subject to the procurement of applicable regulatory approvals, to carry out the actions required of it by this Agreement.
 The execution and delivery of this Agreement and the transaction contemplated hereby have been duly and validly authorized by all necessary corporate action required on the part of Generator Owner.
-This Agreement has been duly and validly executed and delivered by Generator Owner and, assuming that it is duly and validly executed and delivered by Virginia Power, constitutes a legal, valid and binding agreement of Generator Owner.
+[Unless Section 10.2.1.3 applies,]this Agreement has been duly and validly executed and delivered by Generator Owner and, assuming that it is duly and validly executed and delivered by Virginia Power, constitutes a legal, valid and binding agreement of Generator Owner.

 10.2.2.3 Generator Owner has obtained, or will obtain by the Commercial Operation Date, any and all approvals of, and given any notices to, any Governmental Authority that are required for Generator Owner to execute, deliver and perform under this Agreement subject to Section 10.2.1.3.
 Generator Owner shall cooperate with Virginia Power to the extent reasonably required by Virginia Power to obtain the necessary regulatory approvals.